rdagumampan/yuniql/README.md

 >*** Disclaimer: **`yuniql`** is not yet officially released.
 Much of the claims here are still work in progress but nightly build have major features available.

 **`yuniql`** is a database schema versioning and migration tool based on plain sql scripts.
 Scripts are stored raw `.sql` files in version folders so you can leverage full power of `git`.
 It automates what you would normally do by hand by executing all scripts in orderly and transactional fashion.
-Yuniql seamlessly integrates with your Continuous Delivery (CD) pipelines for truely DB DevOps development experience. yuniql lets you take full control of your db schema evolution.
+Yuniql seamlessly integrates with your Continuous Delivery (CD) pipelines for truely db/devops development experience.

 **`yuniql`** is released as self-contained .NET Core 3.0 application (no need for JVM or .NET CLR) for Windows.
 Container images are also available for seamless Continuous Delivery of database changes in Linux.

 <img align="right" src="yuniql-logo.png">

-#### Features
-- pure sql
-- devops pipelines ready
-- docker containier ready
-- bulk import csv files
-- cross platform ***
-- enxtensible ***

-*** in progress

 #### Getting started